Katie Hall (American politician): Gary city government

 After concluding her term in Congress in 1985, Hall returned to public service and work in Gary, Indiana, as a social studies teacher.
 She also remained active in Democratic politics, making two unsuccessful attempts in 1986 and 1990 to recapture the 1st District congressional seat from Visclosky in the Democratic primaries.

 In addition, Hall served in local government as vice chairperson of the Gary Housing Board of Commissioners and subsequently became the City Clerk of Gary in 1985.

 Legal issues

 In May 2002, a federal grand jury indicted Hall and her daughter, Chief Deputy Clerk Junifer Hall, on charges of racketeering, conspiracy to commit racketeering, extortion, and mail fraud.
 Junifer Hall was also charged with five counts of perjury.
+The fraud consisted of putting another daughter on the city payroll in a no-show job.
 Katie Hall resigned as Gary's city clerk in January 2003 after signing a plea agreement related to mail fraud.
 She was sentenced to house arrest and probation.
 Junifer Hall was sentenced to 16 months in federal prison.